 Keep a routine

 From being consistent with your sleep and meal times to making your bed every day, simple tasks create structure and organisation in your daily life.
 Our scholars suggested making a list of necessary actions that will keep you healthy and productive.
 One of their biggest tips was to make time for exercise.
 From walking and yoga to surfing and skateboarding, our scholars extolled the benefits of keeping active.
-Don’t throw your routine out the window if you can’t always stick to it; allow yourself to see it as a healthy guide that you can return to.
+Don’t throw your routine out the window if you can’t always stick to it; allow yourself to see it as a healthy guide to return to.

 Staying home and social distancing can create a sense of loneliness and isolation.
 Maintaining social connections has helped our scholars feel more centred.
 Make time to connect with family and friends.
 Zoom trivia, Netflix parties and social gaming are our scholars' creative suggestions to shake up a routine video call.

 Don't force yourself to be productive every day.
 Our scholars recognise that they are living through unprecedented times and sometimes doing less is what is best for your mental health.
 Accept that life is different now and you can't expect yourself to be as productive as you were.
 Ensure you take time to rest and focus on the things that are important to you.